dthompson-jti/safety-check-app-concept/README.md

 -   **Data-Attribute Styling:** Components use `data-*` attributes for styling variants.
 -   **Layered Cascade:** The global style cascade is managed in `src/styles/index.css` using CSS `@import ... layer()`.
 This file is the single source of truth for cascade order.
 -   **Robust Primitives:** Core UI patterns are built using **Radix UI** for stability and craft.
+-   **Mobile-First Interaction States:** The application differentiates between touch and mouse-based interactions.
+    -   `:active` provides immediate, critical feedback for all users on tap or click.
+    -   `:hover` is treated as a progressive enhancement for mouse-based devices to provide discoverability.
+All `:hover` styles are defined within a `@media (hover: hover)` block to prevent "sticky hover" issues on touch devices.

 ## 6. State Management